splunk/splunk-operator/docs/PremiumApps.md

 In the following examples, you can find the YAML files for installing ES in a Splunk Standalone, Splunk SHC, and Indexer Cluster.

-#### Install ES on a standalone splunk deployment
+#### Install ES on a Standalone Splunk Instance

-Here is an example of a standalone CR with the `sslEnablement=ignore`.
-Change the sslEnablement to desired value (auto or strict) as per your requirements.

-Assumption: the ES app tarball exists in an s3 bucket folder named "es_app" under the parent folder "security-team-apps" in your s3 bucket.
+This example sets sslEnablement=ignore for a standalone CR.
+Change the setting to suit your requirements, either auto or strict.
+Before you use this example, copy the ES app package into the folder "security-team-apps/es_app" in your S3 bucket

 ```yaml
 apiVersion: enterprise.splunk.com/v4